Bernardo-MG/front-site/README.md

 ### Remote Deployment

-Master is always deployed automatically to the remote server by the CI scripts.
+Any change to the master branch triggers an automatic deployment to the remote server.
+The CI procedures take care of this.

 ## Collaborate